 - Stock your kitchen with lean sources of protein, whole-grain bread, and pasta, fresh fruits and vegetables for when appetite returns

 - Yoga and meditation

 Most attempts to stop drinking without help end in failure and increased despair.
 But this is where Allure Detox can help.
-Our team of physicians and nurses are specifically trained to manage these difficult symptoms.
+Our team of physicians and nurses is specifically trained to manage these difficult symptoms.
 They work directly with the problem drinker to formulate a detox plan.
-Then, they prescribe medications that greatly reduce withdrawal symptoms and allow the drinker to stop safely.
+Then, they prescribe medications that significantly reduce withdrawal symptoms and allow the drinker to stop safely.